Queer: A Graphic History (eBook)

 Presented in a brilliantly engaging and witty style, this is a unique portrait of the universe of queer thinking.

-JULIA SCHEELE is an illustrator, graphic facilitator and comic book artist.
-She runs One Beat Zines, a feminist zine collective and distributor. @juliascheele
+Jules Scheele is an illustrator, graphic facilitator and comic book artist.
+Jules runs One Beat Zines, a feminist zine collective and distributor. @julesscheele

 ‘Could totally change the way you think about sex and gender … an utterly un-dusty tome that questions everything from the way we categorise our sexual desire to the foundations of happiness.’

 ‘This hopeful and welcoming attitude should encourage readers to queer their own lives in whatever ways feel right.’

 ‘Yanks the jargon of Foucault, Butler and a who’s who of philosophers down from the clouds and into simple, clear messages’

 ‘A playful, graphic analysis of the paradox that is queer theory – opens our hearts as much as it engages our minds.’

 ‘With their inspired synthesis of words and imagery, MJ Barker and Jules Scheele take us beyond binaries to show us the richness of queer as a critique, as a verb and as an approach to life itself.’

 ‘Exceptionally informative … an invaluable and illuminating resource’